 Monday, July 2, 2012

-Eric Burdon And The Animals - Eric Is Here (1967 uk, classic psych blues rock)
+Eric Burdon And The Animals - Eric Is Here (1967 uk, light psych)

 This album made during the transition between the original Animals and the new line-up, the title of Eric Burdon & the Animals is sort of a misnomer.
 For the most part, the songs were Eric Burdon backed by the Horace Ott Orchestra, to add to the general confusion surrounding this material, some of it seems to have been recorded with the original Animals, or at sessions conducted while they were still together.